Jardo72/Python-Sudoku-Sandbox/README.md

 * [colorama](https://pypi.org/project/colorama/) is used for coloring/highlighting of stdout.
 * [jinja2](https://pypi.org/project/Jinja2/) is used for generation of HTML outputs.

-As the application is comprised of just few modules, there is no special source code organization using any directory structure.
 The source files comprising the application are organized in several packages.
 Here is a brief overview of the packages and their responsibilities:

 * [sudoku](./sudoku) contains only one module, namely the application entry point.
 * [sudoku.grid](./sudoku/grid) contains an implementation of Sudoku grid.